White Specks in Your Dog’s Poop? They Could Be Tapeworms

 How do vets diagnose tapeworms in dogs?

-Your veterinarian will observe the white proglottids found wiggling in your pup’s poop or around their rear.
+Your veterinarian will observe the white tapeworm pieces found wiggling in your pup’s poop or around their rear.
 Since they’re passed intermittently, pet parents should monitor their pup’s bowel movements to detect early signs of tapeworm in dogs.
 If you do find tapeworms, bring a stool sample to your vet for a proper diagnosis.
 Dogs rarely vomit adult tapeworms, unless the tapeworms have migrated to their stomach.

 What to expect at the vet’s office